You can create a new pipeline that writes back data from an Anaplan Data Orchestrator dataset to Snowflake.

 You are taken to the pipeline designer view.

-6. Select the Source box, and then complete these steps in the right-side panel:
+6. Select the Source icon, and then complete these steps in the right-side panel:

 The dataset is used as the source for your pipeline.

-By default, the name of the source you selected displays as the label name.
+By default, the name of the source dataset you selected displays as the label name.

-7. Select the Sink box, and then complete these steps in the right-side panel:
+7. Select the Sink icon, and then complete these steps in the right-side panel:

 This determines how data is written to the target table.
 Your write options are described in this table: